tgen/tempe/docs/outputs/alignment.md

+---
-# Alignment
+title: Alignment
+nav_order: 6
+---

 We highly encourage the use of CRAM files over BAM as in most cases the return on space efficiency is worth the time spent on CRAM encode/decode.